Acceptable Usage Policy (AUP)

 ’E-mail spoofing’ is a fraudulent e-mail activity in which the sender’s (3rd party) e-mail address and other parts of the e-mail header are changed so as to appear that the e-mail has been sent from a different source (e-mail address owner/server).

-Content published or transmitted via Ink Systems Pty Ltd’s services includes website content, email content, forum/blog postings, chat content, and/or any other type of content hosted on our servers, published online or transmitted through our network’s services.
+Content published or transmitted via The Network Crew Pty Ltd’s services includes website content, email content, forum/blog postings, chat content, and/or any other type of content hosted on our servers, published online or transmitted through our network’s services.

 The user of our services is not permitted to post online content or have links to content that:

-is defamatory, abusive or obscene, violates a person’s reputation/privacy, is reasonably deemed offensive by the web community, is anti-religious or anti-human rights, or contains any type of threatening or hate speech, encourages harassment or physical harm to any group or individual, or is otherwise malicious/fraudulent and may result in complaints/liabilities/or retaliation against Ink Systems Pty Ltd by offended viewers;
+- is defamatory, abusive or obscene, violates a person’s reputation/privacy, is reasonably deemed offensive by the web community, is anti-religious or anti-human rights, or contains any type of threatening or hate speech, encourages harassment or physical harm to any group or individual, or is otherwise malicious/fraudulent and may result in complaints/liabilities/or retaliation against The Network Crew Pty Ltd by offended viewers;

-represents pornography – any type of pornographic/adult material, including child pornography, or advertisements of pornographic websites (except where explicitly agreed with our Support team; ex. child pornography and other federally illegal forms of pornography);
+- represents pornography – any type of pornographic/adult material, including child pornography, or advertisements of pornographic websites (except where explicitly agreed with our Support team; excludes child pornography and other federally illegal forms of pornography);

 Copyrighted material must not be placed on customers’ accounts without the explicit permission of the copyright owner or a person explicitly authorised to give such permission by the copyright owner.
 Upon receipt of a claim for copyright infringement, or a notice of such violation, we will immediately run full investigation and, upon confirmation, will promptly remove the infringing material from the Services.
 Further procedures (in accordance with our stated below corrective measures) will be carried out if necessary.
 We will assume no liability to any Customer of the Services for the removal of any such material.